KaiHabermann/SOM/README.md

 - then run git pull a final time to pull all large data files<br/>

+## Build:
+- sh build.sh will build the projects cython and c files
+- there is no installation script yet
+- you need to alter you PYTHONPATH manually

 ## Exampe code for 60x90 SOM:

 ```python